rackspace/runway/docs/source/cfngin/persistent_graph.rst

 This is used to determine the order in which to execute them.
 This :ref:`graph <term-graph>` can be persisted between runs to track the removal of :class:`stacks <cfngin.stack>` from the config file.

-When a :class:`~cfngin.stack` is present in the persistent graph but not in the :ref:`graph <term-graph>` constructed from the config file, CFNgin will delete the :class:`~cfngin.stack` from CloudFormation.
+When a |stack| is present in the persistent graph but not in the :ref:`graph <term-graph>` constructed from the config file, CFNgin will delete the Stack from CloudFormation.
 This takes effect when running either the :ref:`deploy command <command-deploy>` or :ref:`destroy command <command-destroy>`.

 To enable persistent graph, define the :attr:`~cfngin.config.persistent_graph_key` field as a unique value that will be used to construct the path to the persistent graph object in S3.
-This object is stored in the :attr:`~cfngin.config.cfngin_bucket` which is also used for CloudFormation templates.
+This object is stored in the |cfngin_bucket| which is also used for CloudFormation templates.
 The fully qualified path to the object will look like the below.

 .. code-block:: shell